 Social proof is a marketing technique designed to inspire confidence and convince wavering website visitors that renting from your storage facility is a smart choice.
 Consumers tend to buy a product or service when they see that others have purchased the product and were pleased with the experience.

-Reviews are one of the most commonly used forms of demonstrating social proof and one of the most effective.
+Your reviews and your online listing reputation are some of the most commonly used forms of demonstrating social proof and some of the most effective.
 Other ways to employ social proof on your website include testimonials, sponsorships, or tapping a celebrity spokesperson or influencer.

 If a potential customer visits your website and leaves without making a purchase, that lowers your conversion rate.
 But what if you can follow up with them later and seal the deal?